Mercy! I am a mess! I wrote this and never finalized! (It’s really not worth reading) Just move on to Proverbs!

 Chapter 5 could have MANY different meanings, ones that I am reluctant to talk about.
 Please read them or research them if you are curious.

-So I am literally sitting here with every commentary I own and every single one from chapter 5-8 is completely different.
-I have to be at work at 8:00 I will try to read more tonight, HOWEVER, If anyone is comfortable writing in comments please go ahead.
+So I am literally sitting here with every commentary I own and every single one from chapters 5-8 is completely different.
+I have to be at work at 8:00 (yes, teachers actually have to attend training in the summer 🤐 ) I will try to read more tonight, HOWEVER, If anyone is comfortable writing in comments please go ahead.
 This might be your first time reading it, or your 100th, give it a try.